Track project assets in a Git repository

 1. Create a repository in your Git environment.

 2. To optionally use a secrets manager, set up credentials in the vault.
-Use your Environment names in the keys to separate development from production accounts.
+Use your environment name in the keys to separate development from production accounts.

-3. In the sandbox SnapLogic Environment, set up Accounts.
+3. In the sandbox SnapLogic environment, set up your endpoint accounts:

 4. In a project space, create one or more projects to associate with the Git repository.

-5. Use the SnapLogic Git integration to create a repository branch and check it out for the project space or the project.
+5. Use the SnapLogic Git Integration to create a repository branch and check it out for a Project Space or a project.

 6. Design and develop your pipelines and tasks.